 The Video Quality

-Any DVD recorder will offer better video quality than a VCR.
+Any DVD recorder will offer better video quality than a VCR such as the quality of sound from soundcloud downloader.
 DVD recorders that playback in progressive scan mode offer flicker-free image and eliminate unwanted effects like image-blocking or motion artifacts.

 All DVD recorders feature four or five recording modes, which allow you to juggle with two features: video quality and disc-space.
 Using a lower-quality recording mode will eat up less space on the disc.
 The lowest video quality can be even worse than watching a VHS tape.
 A disc recorded in the best quality mode will feature only one hour of video.